 Si hubiera prestado atención en clase habria aprobado el examen (if I had paid attention in class, I would have passed the exam)

-I didn't paid attention and I didn't passed the exam.
+I didn't pay attention and I didn't pass the exam.
 After the fact, I reflect on what could have had happened.

 NOTE: I'm talking about first and second part.
 Normally it goes in the order I've explained, but it can be the other way around, that is consequence + if + condition: